Your First App

 In next dialog just click Next unless you want to abort device creation.
 In that case click Cancel.

-Qt Creator shall then create device configuration, deploy the SSH key to device and finally test the setup.
+Qt Creator shall then create device configuration and test the setup.
 In those dialogs user can only click Close to go to next phase.

 That’s it.
 Now Qt Creator can deploy your application to device.